francescomucio/reasons-i-quit/README.md

 I have also quit a few places in the past and I wanted to share what was happening and way.
 Of course I did with the people close to me, but there were always a few other curious and too shy to ping me.
 I am one of these introvert people who likes to talk a lot about things, just try me :)

 These are the main reasons why I thouhgt about `reasons-I-quit`.
-I hope it could be useful to someone else other then me.
+I hope this can be useful to someone else other then me.

 # How to use